Database Model Usage (Laravel Style)

 Deleting Models

-You may call the delete method on a model instance to delete the instance:
+You can call the delete method on a model instance to remove it:

 $flight->delete();